wallflower122/RFM/README.md

 2. **Install Dependencies**: Ensure you have the required libraries by installing them using `pip install -r requirements.txt`.

-3. **Run the Notebook**: Navigate to the notebook `Customer_Segmentation.ipynb` and run the cells sequentially.
+3. **Run the Notebook**: Navigate to the notebook `RFM_Clustering_for_Customer_Segmentation.ipynb` and run the cells sequentially.
 This notebook encapsulates our analysis, step by step.

 ### Results